VeriFIT/kofola-artifact/README.md

 - `-j N`  Number of CPUs to use (default: 4).
 Reduce `-j` if you have fewer CPUs or less memory.

 After finishing the `run_incl_all.sh` you should see results corresponding to Table 2 in the paper (page 13) and scatter plots from Fig. 3 (page 16).
 Scatter plots are located in `~/kofola-artifact/ba-compl-eval/eval/`.
+Note that the times and the number of solved instances might be a bit different.

 ### Regenerating table results and scatter plots